signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

     sudo zypper update splunk-otel-auto-instrumentation
     ```

+**Note:** After successful upgrade, the Java application(s) on the host need to
+be manually started/restarted for the upgraded Auto Instrumentation to take
+effect.

 ### Uninstall

-If you wish to uninstall the Collector, Fluentd, and Instrumentation packages,
+If you wish to uninstall the Collector, Fluentd, and Auto Instrumentation
-you can run:
+packages, you can run:

 ```sh
 curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \